Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 -------------------

-Our ``sim_f`` is where we'll configure and launch our compiled simulation code using libEnsemble's job controller.
-We will poll this job's state while it runs, and once we've detected it has finished we will send any results or exit statuses back to the manager.
+Our ``sim_f`` is where we'll configure and launch our compiled simulation code using libEnsemble's executor.
+We will poll this task's state while it runs, and once we've detected it has finished we will send any results or exit statuses back to the manager.